BrillantPay/brillantpay-node/README.md

 Please keep in mind that this package is for use with server-side Node that uses BrillantPay keys.
-To maintain compliance and offer ideal user experience, always call [brillantpay.js] in all integrations or [checkout.js] in the script src attribute of the form when using [BrillantPay Checkout].
+To maintain compliance and offer ideal user experience, always call [brillantpay.js] in all integrations or [checkout.js] in the script src attribute of the form when using [BrillantPay Checkout](http://docs.brillantpay.com).

 ## Documentation